Temporary Foreign Worker Program: Employer Compliance

 There are two possible initial outcomes of any review:

 - Satisfactory: the employer demonstrates compliance with the conditions inspected or sufficiently justifies the non-compliance; or

 - Non-compliant: the employer is unable to demonstrate compliance with the conditions inspected or unable to sufficiently justify the non-compliance.

 If the outcome of the review is "non-compliant", a positive LMIA will not be issued and the LMIA processing fee will not be reimbursed.

-Employers who think they may have violated the conditions of the Temporary Foreign Worker Program are encouraged to take necessary actions to become compliant and to voluntarily disclose this information to IRCC.
+Employers who think they may have violated the conditions of the TFWP are encouraged to take necessary actions to become compliant and to voluntarily disclose this information to IRCC.
 IRCC will then determine if the information received is relevant and credible, assess the severity of the possible violation, and determine if an inspection is necessary.
 Not all disclosures will lead to an inspection.

 If an inspection is conducted after a voluntary disclosure and the employer is found non-compliant, the employer may face a reduced penalty or no penalty at all.
 In such cases, IRCC will consider a number of factors to determine if the employer qualifies for a reduced penalty, including:

 - whether the disclosure is truly voluntary (i.e. the employer is not already the subject of an inspection or enforcement action);